How to Completely Empty Your Bladder in One Trip to the Bathroom

-If you are constipated and have urinary urgency (or retention) problems, you might feel that little twinge making you think a UTI is starting, but in fact, after you move your bowels, the twinge goes away.
+If you are constipated and have urinary urgency (or retention) problems, you might feel that little twinge that makes you think a UTI is starting, but after you move your bowels, the twinge goes away.

 Make sure what you are feeling is really a UTI brewing and: